sense-i-co/docs/docs/TMPLTPM-001.md

 ![](../static/img/docs/TMPLTPM-001/image09.png)

-3. Click on the three-dot button in the **New Department** field, and select the epartment that owns the Process Model.
+3. Click on the three-dot button in the **New Department** field, and select the Department that owns the Process Model.

 ![](../static/img/docs/TMPLTPM-001/image10.png)